 How to Use Crawl Cleanup to Increase Search Engine Crawl Quota

-When Google (and other search engines) begin to index your site, it’s common for them to pick up many unwanted URLs that come from your RSS feeds or from users who add query args in the address bar of their browser.
+When Google (and other search engines) begin to index your site, it’s common for them to pick up many unwanted URLs that come from your RSS feeds.

 Google sees these URLs as unique and tries to index them separately.
 While this doesn’t harm your rankings (Google is smart enough to figure these things out), it does take up the crawl quota allotted to your site and in turn, could cause delays in indexing.

-To combat this, we’ve introduced a new Crawl Cleanup feature in AIOSEO version 4.2.1 inside our Advanced Search Appearance settings to allow our users to fine-tune what Google can pick up.
+To combat this, we’ve introduced a new Crawl Cleanup feature inside our Advanced Search Appearance settings to allow our users to fine-tune what Google can pick up.

 Enabling Crawl Cleanup